+Use this form to certify your participation in a school or community activity.
+Ask an adult sponsor or coach to sign.

+3

 Date:

 To Whom It May Concern:

-I certify that (name of student) has participated in (name of club or activity) from
+I certify that (name of student) has

+participated in (name of club or activity)

-(start date) to (end date).
+from (end date). (end date).

-Please don't hesitate to contact me should you ha participation. ve any questions about this student's
+Please don't hesitate to contact me should you have any questions about this student's participation.
+Sincerely, Signature of Adult Sponsor or Coach:

-Sincerely,

-Signature of Adult Sponsor or Coach:

 Printed Name of Adult Sponsor or Coach:

 Contact phone number or e-mail: